Getting started with Chez Scheme and Emacs on macOS and Windows

 On Windows, I added the more extensive code provided on MELPA's Getting Started page.

 Save .emacs and restart Emacs.
 Then type M-x followed by package-refresh-contents.
 If that is successful, you will see the message Package refresh done in the minibuffer.
 To install Geiser, type M-x and then package-install.
-In response to the Install package: prompt, type geiser and hit return.
+In response to the Install package: prompt, type geiser-chez and hit return.
+You also need to add (require 'geiser-chez) to the .emacs file.

 To customize Geiser, I used the menu options rather than directly editing the .emacs file.
 Choose Options/Customize Emacs/Specific Group... and type geiser at the prompt.
-Click on Geiser Chez and change the location of the binary.
+Click on Geiser Chez and change the name of the binary to chez (macOS only).

-The Chez REPL is launched through Emacs with M-x followed by run-chez.
-You can navigate through the previous expressions with ESC+P and ESC+N [7].
-Multi-line expressions, autocomplete, and syntax highlighting are also supported.
+The Chez REPL is launched through Emacs with M-x followed by geiser-chez.
+You can navigate through the previous expressions with ESC+P and ESC+N. Multi-line expressions, autocomplete, and syntax highlighting are also supported.

 Library Directory